bennyro-mta/todolist-operator-old/QUICKSTART.md

 - Check operator logs
 - Verify image pull policy and images are accessible
 - Check RBAC permissions

-**Todo not syncing:**
-- Verify TodoList is in "Running" phase
-- Check todo-api pod is running
-- Check network connectivity between operator and services
-- Look at operator logs for API errors

 **Resources not created:**
 - Check operator has correct RBAC permissions